jenkinsci/publish-over-cifs-plugin/README.md

 Set this option to the IP address of a WINS server that will be used by the Jenkins controller, and will be the default for all other agents.

-The WINS server can be set or overridden for individual nodes (slaves)
+The WINS server can be set or overridden for individual agents

 A "Publish Over CIFS" checkbox will appear under "Node Properties" in the configuration for a node.
 Set the WINS server to an IP address that this node will use for name